 While pre-selling units are packed with advantages that make them a good catch, RFO units are also good for potential buyers who are on the lookout for the following perks:

 - Units ready for inspection.
 Some people are skeptical about huge investments, and you cannot blame them if they want an actual inspection of the unit before they proceed.
-With RFO units, you can see physically see first if the unit is right for you and you can make a decision afterwards.
+With RFO units, you can see physically see first if the unit is right for you and you can make a decision afterward.

 - Avoidance of overpromising.
 When you look at brochures and flyers of condo units, some of them tend to fall short of their features once you’ve seen the actual unit.
 RFO units avoid this; what you see is what you get.
 No frills, no cheap tricks—just the real units for your inspection.